 Why did you do the deal with Origin?

-The acquisition announced in May, whereby NZEC will acquire the Waihapa Production Station and associated gathering and sales infrastructure as well as 26,907 acres of Petroleum Licenses, is strategic from both an exploration and infrastructure standpoint and has really set the stage for growth in all aspects of our business.
+NZEC will acquire the Waihapa Production Station and associated gathering and sales infrastructure as well as 23,409 acres of Petroleum Licenses in the heart of the production fairway.
+We believe this acquisition is strategic from both an exploration and infrastructure standpoint and will really set the stage for growth in all aspects of our business.
 Controlling a central oil and gas production facility in the Taranaki Basin provides NZEC with the strategic opportunity and capacity to independently process production, at reduced operating costs, as well as generate cash flow through third-party processing agreements.
 The Waihapa Production Station is central to our exploration permits in the Taranaki Basin and the existing gathering and sales pipelines will allow us to quickly bring successful discoveries onstream, at reduced costs.
 From an exploration perspective, NZEC will control a significant portion of the exploration fairway in the Taranaki Basin and significantly increase our drilling inventory.
-We believe the Petroleum Licenses are highly prospective across multiple formations, and with 16 established drill pads, many with gathering pipelines already in place, we can rapidly drill new wells and bring new production to market.
+The Deloitte reserve and resource report uncerscored the prospectivy of the TWN Licenses across multiple formations, and with 16 established drill pads with gathering systems already in place, we can rapidly drill new wells and bring new production to market.
 In addition, well log data from 27 existing wells demonstrates that a number of wells offer uphole completion opportunities.
 The existing wells were drilled to the Tikorangi formation but many wells passed through our target formations: Mt.
 Messenger, Urenui and Moki.
 We believe the potential exists in six wells to plug the Tikorangi, move up the well bore and perforate in our target formations, offering production potential without the cost or time associated with drilling a new well.
+And of course the reactivation wells are the "low hanging fruit."
+Deloitte has estimated remaining reserves with a net present value (before tax, 10% discount) of $62.9 million.
+The gas lift system is in place and the wells are already tied in to the Waihapa Production Station - we just need to secure the gas supply and turn the system on.
 We believe the acquisition will add great value for our shareholders, and we look forward to closing the deal and integrating both the exploration and business opportunities into our strategic plan.

 Why have you chosen to focus your exploration and development efforts in New Zealand?